avikodak/BengaluruStartupInterviews/README.md

 * What are some new things in 1.8 ?
 * What are lambda expression ?
 * final vs finally vs finalize java ?
+* How do you avoid deadlock in java ?

 ### Software Design Questions
 * Design elevator system for a building